 We have received GB/T24001-2016/ISO 14001:2015 environmental management system certification, which is valid until September 2021 and subject to renewal.
 Our subsidiary, Zhejiang Ebang, has obtained the pollutants discharge permit, which is valid till December 2020.
-Due to the nature of our business, our operational activities do not directly generate industrial pollutants, and we did not incur significant cost for compliance with applicable environmental protection laws and regulations in 2018 and the nine months ended September 30, 2019.
+Due to the nature of our business, our operational activities do not directly generate industrial pollutants, and we did not incur significant cost for compliance with applicable environmental protection laws and regulations in 2018 and 2019.